kimroen/ember-cli-coffeescript/README.md

 `export default MyComponent`
 ```

-Luckily, all the blueprints included with ember-cli does this for you!
+Luckily, all the blueprints included with ember-cli-coffeescript does this for you!
 Which
 reminds me…

 #### Blueprints